|

 the authorities, Therese Partner began to rebuild, and in 1949, she was finally rewarded by being

-permitted to repurchase the building.
+given back to the family by the government).
 She immediately set about refurnishing and reopening

-the Hotel Zum Türken, which has again taken its place as one of the most popular guest
+the Hotel zum Türken, which again took its place as one of the most popular guest

 |